 - it comes from the heart

-Step 6: Read the story aloud, pausing at times to talk about why students have held up different emotions and what part of the story captured the emotion.
+Step 6: Read the story aloud, pausing at times to talk about why students have held up different Mood Signs and what part of the story captured the emotion.
 (I read aloud The Memory String by Eve Bunting for this activity, but you can use any other story that has strong voice and emotion.)

-Step 7: Follow up the read-aloud with a discussion about why this story had such strong voice and how the author achieved this.
+Step 7: Follow up the read aloud with a discussion about why this story had such strong voice and how the author achieved this.
 Make sure that your students understand that adding emotion is one way to add more voice to a story.

-Day 3: Name That Voice!
+Part II: Name That Voice!

 Step 2: Tell students that they have been assigned an emotion that they will need to portray through writing.
 Look at your own card and model for your students how to complete the activity.
 Follow the steps below: